Teja-pydahsoft/Pydah-Recruitment/backend/EMAIL_SETUP.md

 # Email Configuration Guide

-This guide will help you set up email notifications for the Faculty Recruitment System.
+This guide will help you set up email notifications for the Staff Recruitment System.

 ## Required Environment Variables